‘90210’ actor Joe E. Tata dies at 85

 Actor Joe E. Tata passed away on Wednesday night.
-His daughter Kelly Katharine Tata made the announcement via a GoFundMe post.
-She revealed that in 2018, Tata was diagnosed with Alzheimer’s Disease.
+His daughter Kelly Katharine Tata made the announcement via an update on the GoFundMe page she created in October 2021.
+Tata previously wrote that her father was diagnosed with Alzheimer’s disease in 2018.

-“My father and I are forever grateful for the love and support of family, friends, and fans,” she wrote.
+“My father and I are forever grateful for the love and support of family, friends, and fans,” she wrote, adding that the remaining funds raised from the campaign will be donated to the Alzheimer’s Association.
 “Please continue to keep us in your prayers as I grieve the loss of my best friend.”

 His former “90210” costar Ian Ziering took to Instagram to honor express his condolences.